INVESTMENT STAPLES

 Operational performance

-Creates diversification, particularly during global volatility
+Providing diversification, particularly during periods of global volatility.

 3) Access to Scarce and Strategic Assets